keithvillanueva/keithvillanueva.github.io/essays/standards.md

 </div>

 ## Beyond the Classroom

-While I agree that coding standards are helpful in creating readable code, especially in environments where teamwork is needed, I feel that some of the standards enforced by ESLint can be a bit extra where breaking some of them wouldn't affect readability of the code.
-However, ESLint has also been helpful in ways that have helped me to understand how to code better when going through the error messages provided.
-Overall, my short experience with ESLint has shown to be helpful in my learning and I plan to continue to utilize it to my benefit.
+While I agree that coding standards are helpful in creating readable code, especially in environments where teamwork is required, I feel that some of the rules enforced by ESLint can feel excessive.
+Minor style preferences like spacing before brackets don’t always impact the clarity of the code.
+Still, ESLint has also been helpful in ways that have helped me to write better code and better understand best coding practices when going through the error messages provided.

+Overall, my short experience with ESLint has shown to be helpful to my learning.
+Even if I don’t agree with every single rule, I plan to continue to utilize it to my benefit.